How do people pay for university courses and what about their living costs?

 How does interest work on student loans?

-Like repayments, interest is linked to how much you earn, but it doesn’t change the amount you repay each month.
+Like the repayments, interest is linked to how much you earn, but it doesn’t change the amount you repay each month.
 This article by Martin Lewis explains the topic of student loan interest really well.

 Financial support for eligible students